nikbaya/ldscsim/README.md

 #### Modeling population stratification
 After calculating the matrix product of genotypes and SNP effects, it is possible to add population stratification.
-Population stratification is a term added to the phenotype, which is the linear combination of covariates scaled by coefficients provided by the user (if not provided, they are assumed to be 1).
+Population stratification is a term added to the phenotype, which is the linear combination of covariates scaled by coefficients provided by the user (if not provided, coefficients are assumed to be 1).
 <br>

 ## Getting started
 `simulate_phenotypes()` is the main method wrapping other methods in the package.
-However, all methods are self-contained.
+However, all methods are self-contained and thus can be run independently.

 Assume for all examples that we have the following MatrixTable `mt`: